this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - dia_units
      - bit diameter units (String)

 This function is for the calculation of mechanical specific energy using the coefficient of friction.
-It takes in five value inputs(Integers or Floats) and five unit inputs(String).
+It takes in five value inputs(Integers or Floats) and five units inputs(String).
 To see the range of weight on bit units that can be input into the function see the Weight units section under General Conversions.
 To see the range of drilling torque units that can be input into the function see the Torque units section under General Conversions.
 To see the range of rotary speed units that can be input into the function see the Angular Velocity units section under Force and Power Conversions.
 To see the range of rate of penetration units that can be input into the function see the Drilling Rate units section under Drilling Conversions.
 To see the range of bit diameter units that can be input into the function see the Length units section under General Conversions.
 The function returns a dictionary containing pressure units to see the range of Pressure units that will be returned see the example code below or the Pressure units section of General Conversions.

 .. code:: python